-Blended learning options: ROSiE online training course \rightarrow Responsible Open Science \rightarrow Health and Life Sciences \rightarrow Quality of research outputs and data sets
+Blended learning options: ROSiE online training course $\rightarrow$ Responsible Open Science $\rightarrow$ Health and Life Sciences $\rightarrow$ Quality of research outputs and data sets

-Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: P d be aware of importance of the quality of lata sets and research outputs in OS and heir responsible use explain how to responsibly and critically assess and use open data and research outputs C C pply critical thinking skills - questioning, omparing, summarizing, drawing onclusions, and defending - to case tudies on ethics and integrity in OS - develop reflective questions to define ethical problems in the case study discuss cases with colleagues justify a personal position on the case
+Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: be aware of importance of the quality of data sets and research outputs in OS and their responsible use explain how to responsibly and critically assess and use open data and research outputs apply critical thinking skills - questioning, comparing, summarizing, drawing conclusions, and defending - to case studies on ethics and integrity in OS develop reflective questions to define ethical problems in the case study discuss cases with colleagues justify a personal position on the case

-1. At least a week before the workshop, send trainees the required readings Balázs et al. (2021)3 and the handout for creating a mind map (file "HL_U5A5_1 Handout").
-Before the workshop trainees are asked to read the required readings Balázs et al. (2021).
+1. At least a week before the workshop, send trainees the required readings Balázs et al. (2021) and the handout for creating a mind map (file "HL U5A5 1 Handout").